TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 This is necessary when using :ref:`DataHandler  <datahandler-basics>` or other backend permission handling related tasks.

+.. index:: pair: Symfony console commands; Command line
 .. _symfony-console-commands-cli:

-Running the Command From the Command Line
+Running the command From the command line
 =========================================

 The above example can be run via command line: